This page is the entry point for Archetype's contract documents.

 • mutation materialization and world lifecycle events

-• top-level sugar/runtime API constraints
+• top-level runtime API constraints

 • multi-world orchestration and world forking